 “Don’t panic!”
 Grab your trusty towel, and settle in for a read.
-This guide will help you separate the good, from the bad and the bad from the very ugly live rock hitchhikers you might find on your live rock.
+This guide will help you separate the good from the bad and the bad from the very ugly live rock hitchhikers you might find in your aquarium.
+(See what I did there?)

-Bacteria and invertebrates live in, around and on the rocks and corals and other sessile (non-mobile) invertebrates attach to the rock and carve out their own space on the reef.
+Bacteria and invertebrates live in, around, and on the rock.
+Then you have corals and other sessile (non-mobile) invertebrates that attach to the live rock and carve out their space on the reef.
 In no time, there’s a thriving ecosystem.
 Without the live rock, though, you wouldn’t have any of it.

-- Create a natural look (replicates a natural reef)
+- Create a natural look (replicating a natural reef)

-- Harbor beneficial bacteria that help purify the water
+- Harbor beneficial bacteria that help to purify the water

-- Provide a structure on which our corals can grow (precisely as they would in the seas)
+- Provide a structure on which corals can grow (precisely as they would in the seas)

-- By aquascaping the rocks (laying them out in a structured way) allows us to create a range of conditions, within the same tank that would be suitable to different aquatic species
+- By aquascaping live rocks (laying them out in a structured way), we can create a range of conditions within the same tank suitable to different aquatic species

-But perhaps the most interesting reason why we add live rock to a reef aquarium is to:
+But the most interesting reason we add live rock to a reef aquarium?

 Add to the biological diversity of the aquarium by transporting hitchhikers from the reef into our tank.